sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 Introduction
 ============

-Unfortunately ``PowerShell`` is very powerful scripting language, often used to automate routine tasks, and hence is an ideal target for **would-be** hackers.
-To mitigate this, while individual ``cmdlets`` will always work, Microsoft limits if/when PowerShell scripts can be executed.
+Unfortunately because ``PowerShell`` is very powerful scripting language, often used to automate routine tasks, makes it an ideal target for **would-be** hackers.
+To mitigate this Microsoft limits if/when PowerShell scripts can be executed, although individual ``cmdlets`` can always be executed.

 * *Windows Pro/Home* usually disallows ``PowerShell scripts`` but permits ``cmdlets`` to be executed;
 * *Windows Server* usually allows ``RemoteSigned`` scripts to be run on the ``LocalMachine``;